Mission 1. Pompeii: First Contact¶

 -

-Rotate the lead operative for 1.3 if you have not done so already.
-Award LP.
-Mark ATTUNEMENT and KEY-TEXT completion for all episodes in Mission Control.
+Close with the inline memorātiō.
+Rotate the lead operative for 1.3 if you have not already, award LP, and mark ATTUNEMENT and KEY-TEXT completion for all three episodes in Mission Control.

 A self-paced branching Latin story following Octāviāna and Bellātor.
 Students choose at each fork; culturally "wrong" choices trigger in-narrative corrections rather than teacher intervention, so the cultural teaching is built into the story structure.
 The CODEX backbone is identical to the RPG -- same informational texts, same GRAMMATICA, same ATTUNEMENT -- and the learning objectives are the same.
 The teacher's role is discussion facilitator rather than Agent.